omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 ### Modifying environments in evaluations

 The reason we can modify variables in macros is that we can modify environments.
 Actual values are immutable, but when we modify the data frame in the example above, we are replacing the reference in the environment to the modified data.
-If other variables refers to the same data frame, they will still be referring to the original version.
+If other variables refer to the same data frame, they will still be referring to the original version.
 Even with macros, we cannot *actually* modify data, but we can modify environments, and because we can evaluate expressions in environments different from the current evaluating environment, we can make it appear as if we are modifying data in the calling environment.

 We can see this by examining the evaluation environment explicitly when we evaluate an assignment.
 If we explicitly make an environment and evaluate an assignment in it, we see that it gets modified.